olos-nah/zoom-video-streaming/README.md

 ![Folder structure example](/images/screening-materials.png)

 Another important step prior to actually importing is assembling your files.
 I'll usually make a folder within my project folder called "Screening materials".
-I'll place all of my video files — which are ideally in H264 to make things easy on my encoder — as well as any title cards all in one folder with unique filenames.
+I'll place all of my video files — which are ideally in the H264 codec to make things easy on my encoder — as well as any title cards all in one folder with unique filenames.
 You can see an example from a past talk above.

 ![Manage projects](/images/manage-projects.png)